 - Leave your virtual mark in the country using augmented reality

 And it’s all for free.
 Which in our humble opinion is the best thing about any great picnic.

 This is a huge subject which has got a lot of publicity since new planets have been found by regular members of the public.
 Telescopes are in demand, and for good reason.
 Looking at the stars gives us a real opportunity to look back in time at light produced many light years before you see it.
 It’s just like looking back in time!

 The perfect moment to get involved in stargazing is when you’re camping.
-Usually the family is outside much later at night than normal, the skies are also very dark due to less street lights and if it’s a clear night the stars are very bright.
+Usually, the family is outside much later at night than normal, the skies are also very dark due to fewer street lights and if it’s a clear night the stars are very bright.

 Go Crabbing Or Fishing